Grants for single African American women

-Assistance Programs for African American Women
+Assistance Programs for African-American Women

-Last Updated on May 17, 2021 by
+Last Updated on October 18, 2023 by Lori Pace

 More and more opportunities are being created for black single mothers, including grants and scholarships.
 Learn more about the services available to assist you and your family if you are an African American who is having trouble paying your bills.